 Since 5 October 2020, 'Tier 4 (General)' leave has become 'Student' permission and 'Tier 4 (Child)' leave has become 'Child student' permission.
 'Student' includes Tier 4 (General) and 'Child student' includes Tier 4 (Child).

 Most types of immigration permission allow you to study in the UK.

-The categories aimed specifically at students are Tier 4 and short-term student.
+The categories aimed specifically at students are the Student route and short-term student.

-If you are aged 18 or under and want to study at an independent school, the Tier 4 (Child) student route might be appropriate for you.
-We do not describe the requirements for Tier 4 (Child) students, but you can find the information you need and links to application forms on the UK Visas and Immigration website.
+The Child Student route might be appropriate for you if you are aged 18 or under and want to study at an independent school.
+We do not describe the requirements for Child students, but you can find the information you need and links to application forms on the UK Visas and Immigration website.